 How To Chop Parsley

-Step 2: Prep your parsley.
-Next, make sure all stems are facing the same direction.
+Make sure all stems are facing the same direction.
 You can eat the stems of parsley, but they are much more bitter than the leaves, so I recommend just using the leaves for most recipes.
-By placing all stems together, you can easily remove them in one quickly cut.
+By placing all stems together, you can easily remove them in one quick cut.

-Step 4: Begin chopping.
 Finding the right knife for the job is an important step.
 Because I was cutting a smaller bunch, I didn't want to use a large chef's knife as the long blade would get in the way.
-I opted for the Fiskars® Summit 5" Chef's Knife which features a smaller blade, better for this cutting task.
-If your bunch is larger, I would upgrade to the Fiskars® Summit 6.5" Utility Knife.
+I opted for a Fiskars chef knife which features a smaller blade, better for this cutting task.
+If your bunch is larger, I would upgrade to a larger Fiskars chef knife or another all-purpose kitchen knife.

 The best way to chop parsley is to use the rock-chop method where you begin rocking the knife up and down while keeping the tip of the blade always on the surface of the cutting board.
 This helps maintain cutting control and uses the knife leverage to your advantage to cut cleanly down and through ingredients.